Yuji Iwasawa

 Yuji Iwasawa (岩沢雄司; born 4 June 1954) is a Japanese jurist.
 He has been a member of the International Court of Justice since 22 June 2018, following the resignation of Judge Hisashi Owada.
+Before he was elected a judge, he was a professor of international law at the University of Tokyo.
 He was re-elected on 12 November 2020.
 He formerly chaired the United Nations Human Rights Committee.